 - Sprinkle pieces of bacon evenly over the sprouts.

-- Roast in the preheated oven until tender and browned, and the outer leaves are crispy.
+- Roast in the preheated oven until tender and browned, and the outer leaves are crispy, about 20 minutes.

 - Remove from the oven and toss immediately with maple syrup, balsamic vinegar and extra salt and pepper to taste.
 Taste and adjust seasoning.
 Add more vinegar and/or syrup, if you wish.